 Algae has great ecological importance.
 Phytoplanktons form a vital part of the food chain.
 A few algae are commercial sources of iodine, alginic acid, agar, potash, etc. Many large algal species are a food source for many humans.
 Few species are used in sewage-oxidation ponds.
 Algal products are also used in insulating materials such as bricks, filters, and scouring powder.

 This field became recognized in the 19th and 20th century.
-Phycologists focus on freshwater or ocean algae.
+Phycologists focus on freshwater or marine algae.
 The list of articles mentioned above will help you know more about the branch in detail.